 Drum mulchers are cylindrical skid steer attachments covered in carbide teeth or hardened steel rings that devour growth.

-Disc mulchers look like a large disk and are adorned with mulching teeth to annihilate trees.
+Disc mulchers look like large disks and are adorned with mulching teeth to annihilate trees.
 Disc mulchers combine stored energy and hydraulic power to cut down growth with ease.

 If you’re looking for attachments to tackle a massive amount of growth on your property, disc and drum mulchers are perfect options.
 Mulchers for skid steers eliminate trees, stumps, and shrubs in no time.
 Large-scale projects require potent devices that can streamline your workload and save you valuable time.